 DIY Zero Waste Dish Soap

 You can, of course, make your own soap at home using a base of Castile soap.
 For the Castile, you can either buy one such as the Dr Bronner Castile Soap or make your own using a recipe such as this one from the Soap Queen.

-Once you have your Castile Soap you can follow this handy tutorial by elsaannukka to making your own plastic-free dish soap.
+Once you have your Castile Soap you can follow this handy tutorial by elsaannukka to make your own plastic-free dish soap.
 It basically uses grated Castile Soap, mixed with bicarbonate soda, essential oils and water.
 Just be mindful that water can encourage bacterial growth within liquid soaps and should ideally contain a form of preservative so if you are set on making your own it’s best to make this soap in small quantities using distilled water.
 Once made, place it in a soap dispenser that does not encourage bacterial growth such as this one.

 Eco-friendly Washing-Up Sponges

 So you’ve chosen the zero waste dish soap you’d like to try, the next step would be to replace your plastic-based scrubbers with something more eco friendly.
 There is no need to just chuck your current scrubby in the bin if it still has life left, you can replace it once it’s dead in the water.

 Personally, we like a dish brush like this one and Swedish Dish Cloths like these as they last a really long time.
 You can also get a scouring pad made of coconut husk or walnut shells.
 For a full list of eco-friendly washing up gadgets, see our previous post linked below:

 Related: Eco-Friendly Washing-Up Sponges